nossralf/flume-mongodb-sink/README.md

 # flume-mongodb-sink
 An Apache Flume sink that writes JSON to a MongoDB collection.

+flume-mongodb-sink assumes the body of an event contains a valid UTF-8 encoded JSON object.

 # Flume configuration properties

 Here is an example excerpt from a Flume configuration file with a MongoDB sink configured for a Flume agent.
 Events will be written to the ``json`` collection in the ``flume`` database.